-- Reusable period pads
+- The best non-toxic reusable period pads

 - Reusable tampons

-- Organic cotton tampons and pads
+- The best organic cotton tampons and pads

 I distinctly remember being a pre-teen and being handed a plastic packet with samples of plastic-wrapped tampons, pads, and pantyliners one day at school.
 Even then I was taken aback by the amount of plastic waste used to wrap up these items, and I had the vague sense that the plastic wasn’t just for hygiene reasons but to hide these products from sight.
 It took a few years for me to figure out that there were alternative ways to manage my period, ways that are healthier for me and for the planet, but now I know, there’s no going back.